+REMBRANDT.
 A portrait of a young man by Rembrandt, dressed in a black cap and feathers, the upper part of the face overshadowed: for colouring and force nothing can exceed it.

-HOLDELIN.
+HOLBEIN.
 A portrait by Holbein; admirable for its truth and precision, and extremely well coloured.
-The blue flat ground which is behind the head, gives a general effect of dryness to the picture: had the ground been varied, and made to harmonise more with the figure, this portrait might have stood in competition Hacor. with the works of the best portrait-painters.
-On it is written,-"Henry Chessman, 1533."
+The blue flat ground which is behind the head, gives a general effect of dryness to the picture: had the ground been varied, and made to harmonise more with the figure, this portrait might have stood in competition HAGUE. with the works of the best portrait-painters.
+On it is written,-" Henry Chessman, 1533."

-A whole-length portrait of Charles HENRY POTT. the First, about a foot long, dressed in black, the crown and globe lying on the table, tolerably well painted by Henry Pott, a name I am unacquainted with:--the date on it 1632\.
+A whole-length portrait of Charles HENRY the First, about a foot long, dressed in black, the crown and globe lying on the table, tolerably well painted by Henry Pott, a name I am unacquainted with:-the date on it 1632.

-The flight into Egypt, by Vanderwerf; VANDERone of his best: the back-ground is much eracked, an accident not unfrequent in his pictures., on a man's knee, and resting her head on her hand.
+The flight into Egypt, by Vanderwerf; VANDERone of his best: the back-ground is much cracked, an accident not unfrequent in his pictures.

-A conversation by Terburg, a woman TERRUZE. sitting on the ground leaning her elbow
+A conversation by Terburg, a woman TERBURGE sitting on the ground leaning her elbow hard. on a man's knee, and resting her head on her hand.

-Henry Pott, according to Descamps, was of Harlem, and drew portraits of the King and Queen of England, and of the principal notility; but at what time is not specified.
-Lord Orford, (ANECD, OF PAINT, iii.
-293, 8vo.) suggests that he probably drew Charles II. in his exile; but the date here given shews that he was in England in the early part of his father's reign,
+Henry Pott, according to Descamps, was of Harlem, and drew portraits of the King and Queen of England, and of the principal nobility; but at what time is not specified.
+Lord Orford, (ANECD.
+OF PAINT. iii.
+293, 8vo.) suggests that he probably drew Charles II. in his exile; but the date here given shews that he was in England in the early part of his father's reign.

-Taxizas.
+TENIERS.
 A kitchen by Teniers.